 The Indian pharmaceutical industry is the principal supplier of generic drugs all over the world, with 80% of all AIDS drugs produced in India.
 The UN has provided licenses to six Indian pharmaceutical labs to make generic anti-AIDS medicine for all the developing nations.
 Indian pharmaceutical companies manufacture 20% of all generic drugs used around the world

-Current Tax Law on Pharmaceutical Products
+Pre-GST Tax Law on Pharmaceutical Products

-Prior to the introduction of excise-free manufacturing zones, 40% of the pharmaceutical product manufacturers were located in Gujrat.
+Prior to the introduction of excise-free manufacturing zones, 40% of the pharmaceutical product manufacturers were located in Gujarat.
 Excise-free zones were a crucial step in providing relief to small manufacturers in remote places to be competitive in the national market.
-Manufacturers operating from excise-free manufacturing zones have to pay excise at the rate of 1.5% in comparison to the 12.5% from every other manufacturer of pharmaceutical products.
+Manufacturers operating from excise-free manufacturing zones had to pay excise at the rate of 1.5% in comparison to the 12.5% from every other manufacturer of pharmaceutical products.

 GST Rate on Pharmaceutical Products